Next Period Recommendation Reality Check: Benchmark

-For the most accurate results, we use several approaches from prior articles \cite{10.1145/3383313.3418479, timetoconsidertime, arewereallymakingmuchprogress}.
-Firstly, we use a global temporal split to separate our training and test data and prevent possible data leaks associated with seasonal user preferences.
-Secondly, we use temporal cross-validation with several folds for a more precise model evaluation.
+\textbf{Validation Scheme.} For validation, we use several approaches from prior articles \cite{arewereallymakingmuchprogress, 10.1145/3383313.3418479, timetoconsidertime}.
+Firstly, we apply a global temporal split to separate our training and test data.
+Secondly, we use temporal cross-validation with several folds.
 Finally, for each such fold with $N$ periods, we use the optimal hyperparameter search through extra data partitioning into $"train"$ (N-2 periods), $"validation"$ (1 period), and $"test"$ (1 period) splits.
 The best hyperparameters found on the $("train", "validation")$ split were used to initialize and train the model for final testing on the $("train+validation", "test")$ split.
 The entire validation process is shown in \autoref{fig:data_split}.